-To date, Ireland, Luxembourg, Malta, and the Netherlands (but only in respect of certain offshore territories) have ratified the Cape Town Convention.
+To date, Ireland, Luxembourg, Malta, United Kingdom and the Netherlands (but only in respect of certain offshore territories) have ratified the Cape Town Convention.

 Competence between the EU and Member States is divided as regards the Cape Town Convention.
 Therefore, special care is required when EU Member States make declarations.

 UNIDROIT has issued a seminar report on that matter.
 Annex III of the report summarises the key conclusions regarding declarations within the competence of Member States and the EU respectively.
 These conclusions are consistent with a special clause, article 4, in the ASU qualifying declarations.

 AWG representatives have written a paper, ''Cape Town Treaty in the European Context: the Case for Alternative A, Article XI of the Aircraft Protocol'.
 In line with the above-mentioned competence rules, EU Member States would need to give effect to this article through national law.